 VPN

-Users may face VPN disconnectivity for several reasons, including unstable connection, strict firewalls or VPN blocks, heavy traffic on the network, third-party software interference, etc. Let’s discuss more about these causes and see how you can stop such connection drops from happening.
+Users may face VPN disconnectivity for several reasons, including strict firewalls or VPN blocks, heavy traffic on the network, third-party software interference, etc. Let’s discuss more about these causes and see how you can stop such connection drops from happening.

 1. Unsteady Connection

-If your web connection is unstable, you’ll keep experiencing irritating disconnections and reconnections.
+If your internet connection is unstable, you’ll keep experiencing irritating disconnections and reconnections.
 Using a VPN integrated with a kill switch can help protect sensitive data from exposure by preventing IP leaks on shady networks.

 2. Network Overcrowding

 When you connect to public Wi-Fi, such as in a restaurant, airport, or cafe, you’ll most likely experience overcrowding on your network.
 In such instances, your connection will repeatedly go on and off because of multiple devices connected to the same network.
-Get ExtremeVPN and connect to its robust kill switch to keep your data protected when you go online.

 3. Strong Firewalls or Censorship

 Strict internet censorship or firewalls imposed by your government could be another reason why you face connectivity issues.
-Choose a VPN service that can circumvent geo-blocks to defeat firewalls.
-ExtremeVPN makes it super easy to defeat such government firewalls.
+For example, countries like Russia or China block VPN usage.

 4. Software Interference